 Giving "The Talk" with your partner is one of the hardest things you'll have to do once you have Herpes.
 It can feel embarrassing, awkward, even terrifying.

 Why is this?
-Maybe because of the social stigma around Genital Herpes.
+Maybe because of the social stigma around genital herpes.
 But more likely, we are just afraid of getting rejected and cast away.

-Many people in the Herpes community avoid "The Talk" altogether and instead just date other Herpes positive people (which you can find at Herpes Dating Sites).
+Many people in the herpes community avoid "The Talk" altogether and instead just date other Herpes positive people (which you can find at herpes dating sites).

 I've given "The Talk" numerous times now.
 My partners appreciated the honesty, and we had a romantic relationship afterwards.

-If you don't want to or are scared of giving "The Talk", then consider approaching people in the Herpes community.
+If you don't want to or are scared of giving "The Talk", then consider approaching people in the herpes community.
 There's a lot of great Herpes Dating Sites where you can meet someone who already has Herpes.

 Otherwise, here's some tips and suggestions that will improve your herpes and dating by learning to have "The Talk".